caspiankeyes/Hyperion/README.md

 ## 🪪 License

-Hyperion is released under the Apache 2.0 license.
+Hyperion is released under the AGPL-3.0 license.
 See [LICENSE](LICENSE) for details.

 ---